Chiiryuu/Maze-Solver/README.md

   * To save time, only look at unopened positions next to opened ones (ones that have numbers by them)
 * Calculate spot with the lowest probability to be a mine
 * Later support harder difficulties (if we have time)

+### Control Flow of Program
+* 1.)
+Locate game on screen
+* 2.)
+Dicsern selected difficulty
+* 3.)
+Begin game by clicking middle tile
+  * Any tile with 8 neighbors is optimal.
+* 4.)
+Convert board on screen into a state in memory
+* 5.)
+Locate all definite bombs and unexplored safe squares
+  * If > 0, click all relevant squares and return to 4.)
+  * Otherwise, click a square that is least likely to be a bomb then return to 4.)
+* 6.)
+Terminate after finding all bombs or losing